 When considering the times of the Lord’s Supper, we have the biblical example of Jesus taking the Lord’s Supper on a Thursday.
 We have Paul alluding back to this example in his first letter to the Corinthians.
 We have Paul saying “as often” as you do it.
-And we have one possible example of Christians taking the Lord’s Supper on Sunday.
-When looking at the evidence, we will see that there is no law mandating a specific time or day.
+And we have an example of Christians taking the Lord’s Supper on Sunday (which presumably continued in the early church).
+But when looking at the evidence, we will see that there is no law mandating a specific time or day.

 – Kevin Pendergrass

 For any questions or to be added to the newsletter list, please send an e-mail to email@example.com.